AlexPetrusca/project-a-week/week 12 - fourier series/README.md

 `Space`: Toggle the animation on and off.

-`ArrowUp` or `ArrowDown`: Increase or decrease the number of terms in the Fourier series approximation.
+`ArrowUp` or `ArrowDown`: Increase or decrease the number of phasors.

+`ArrowRight` or `ArrowLeft`: Shift the order of the phasors left or right.

+`MouseClick`: Randomize the order of the phasors.